Frunza/enhanced-shell/README.md

 Let's go step by step to see how everything was set up.

 The first meaningful command called was `devbox shell`.
 This started a `devbox` shell with the configuration of `devbox.json`.
-If you take a look at it, you will notice 2 main patrs: packages and init hooks.
+If you take a look at it, you will notice 2 main parts: packages and init hooks.

 Your new shell will have all packages configured preinstalled with the versions you specified.
 It is a good idea to version everything so that you do not unexpectedly end up with tools that do not work as expected any more.